eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Eco_Pass_KIT/page-software-operation-view.md

 ### Contract Definition Configuration

-Contract definitions allow us to expose the assets and link them to a contract policy and a access policy.
+Contract definitions allow us to expose the assets and link them to a contract policy and an access policy.

-> **_INFO:_** *Remember that all **policies and assets** you bind to a contract **must be defined in the same EDC Connector** and linked though their ID in the configuration from the contract.*
+> **_INFO:_** *Remember that all **policies and assets** you bind to a contract **must be defined in the same EDC Connector** and linked through their ID in the configuration from the contract.*

 #### Variables: